yjsyyyjszf/dcm-processor/README.md

 ## Preparing your own service
-A service consist of two parts
+A service consist of two parts.
-1. An entry in the services `registry`
+1. An entry in the services `registry`.
-2. An entry in the service `modules`
+2. An entry in the service `modules`.
+Once you have prepare your entries you can use the `service.sh` script to install your service.

-### Service entry in the registry
+### Service entry in the `registry`
 A service entry in the `registry` is basically a folder which contains a `settings.json` file and a python file.
 The json file defines the job associated with the service and the python file provides a callback function whose return value determines when a job is to be run.
 - The `settings.json` file can either be an object or an array of objects with the following fields: